Attending a meetup can be a little overwhelming, especially if you are new to it or have made the brave decision to go alone.

 Consider questions such as,

-• What’s the most memorable trip you’ve ever taken?
+- What’s the most memorable trip you’ve ever been on?

-It’s expected that people will want to join in the conversation mid way through so you will not be doing anything that everyone else there hasn’t done before you.
+It’s expected that people will want to join in the conversation mid way through, so you’ll not be doing anything that everyone else there hasn’t done before you.

 My biggest tip though is to be brave.
 If you have taken the bold step of attending the event in the first place, then now is not the time to be a wallflower.
 This is your time to be confident, shine and stand out as the amazing person you are.